joao1almeida/Convert-SRT-to-VTT/README.md

 The code-behind file of the (only) windows form.

 * convert_to_vtt.cs
 Class that contains a method named "convert".
-Takes a string(file) array as parameter, converts it to .vtt, and returns a string (converted file).
+Takes a string array (file) as parameter, converts it to .vtt, and returns a string (converted file).
 The "convert" method is called to convert a file.

 * Program.cs